eliabntt/GRADE-RR/README.md

 If you want more information check out the [paper](https://arxiv.org/abs/2303.04466) or our [website](https://eliabntt.github.io/grade-rr).

 _______
-## List of project-related repositories
+## List of related repositories

-1. All the data we generated is or will be available [here](https://github.com/eliabntt/GRADE_data/)
-2. The tools to process the data, add noise to the rosbags or during the simulation, to evaluate the SLAM methods, generate training data can be found [here](https://github.com/robot-perception-group/GRADE_tools)
+1. The tools to process the data, add noise to the rosbags or during the simulation, to evaluate the SLAM methods, generate training data can be found [here](https://github.com/robot-perception-group/GRADE_tools)
-3. The code to convert SMPL-based animations to USD files is [here](https://github.com/eliabntt/animated_human_SMPL_to_USD)
+2. The code to convert SMPL-based animations to USD files is [here](https://github.com/eliabntt/animated_human_SMPL_to_USD)
-4. To convert any environment from Blender to USD and generate some accompanying data use [this](https://github.com/eliabntt/Front3D_to_USD).
+3. To convert any environment from Blender to USD and generate some accompanying data use [this](https://github.com/eliabntt/Front3D_to_USD).
 This has a special focus in indoor environmets and Front3D.
 Based on BlenderProc.
-5. The parent repository which we used to autonomously explore the environments during the data generation is [here](https://github.com/eliabntt/ros_isaac_drone)
+4. The parent repository which we used to autonomously explore the environments during the data generation is [here](https://github.com/eliabntt/ros_isaac_drone)
-6. The modified version of DynaSLAM working with Python3 and using `detectron2` is [here](https://github.com/eliabntt/DynaSLAM)
+5. The modified version of DynaSLAM working with Python3 and using `detectron2` is [here](https://github.com/eliabntt/DynaSLAM)
-7. `FUEL`, our chosen autonomous exploration manager to control the drone within the environment.
+6. `FUEL`, our chosen autonomous exploration manager to control the drone within the environment.
 [Link here](https://github.com/eliabntt/FUEL/tree/main)
-8. `custom_6dof_joint_controller` which is the bridge between the position/velocity commands and the joint velocities expected by IsaacSim.
+7. `custom_6dof_joint_controller` which is the bridge between the position/velocity commands and the joint velocities expected by IsaacSim.
 This will allow you to control any robot within the simulation environment.
 [Link here](https://github.com/eliabntt/custom_6dof_joint_controller/tree/main)
-9. `moveit_based_collision_checker_and_placement` our Move-it based placement strategy.
+8. `moveit_based_collision_checker_and_placement` our Move-it based placement strategy.
 [Link here](https://github.com/eliabntt/moveit_based_collision_checker_and_placement/tree/main)

 ______
 ## Our projects